mikelangelo-project/log4bsh/README.md

 ## Function Hooks
-There are function hooks provided, too.
-These functions are dummy functions without any logic so far.
-They are intended to be overridden if needed.
+There are several function hooks available implemented as dummy functions without any logic.
+These are intended to be overridden as needed.

 * **`log4bsh_mapName`**
   *  Description:  Allows you to map file names to certain entity names.